D01110788/TwiitterWikidata/README.md

 * countwordsonlyngrams4.py     FROM nspacesngram4 folder  TO ngramscount4

-7. getmaxwords1.py   Orders the twitter results per n-gram folder based on those that occur most frequent
+7. get max words -  Orders the twitter results per n-gram folder based on those that occur most frequent (getmaxwords1.py initial test run file)

 * getmaxwordsngrams1.py   FROM ngramscount1 folder  TO orderedresultsngram1
 * getmaxwordsngrams2.py   FROM ngramscount2 folder  TO orderedresultsngram2